Fairness in Ranking: A Survey: Fair Supervised learning

-\spara{Insights. } The authors relate their work to the notion of individual fairness by~\cite{dwork2012fairness} and treat group fairness (which they refer to as equality of attention) as a special case, in which the utility distributions are uniform across all rankings: $ \utilityThreePara{}{\btau}{a} = \utilityThreePara{}{\btau}{b}, \forall a, b$.
-It therefore relates to the formal EO framework and a WYSIWYG worldview.
-Note that this understanding of group fairness can not account for biases and errors in the data that are manifesting differently across groups, meaning that the error for the protected group might be high, while the data for the non-protected group is correct.
-Their definition of group fairness corresponds therefore explicitly with a WYSIWYG worldview and contrasts with most of the other definitions in the literature.
-Additionally the method is capable of addressing emergent bias, which may result from online learning algorithms that learn through user feedback and click data.
+\spara{Insights.} The authors relate their work to the notion of individual fairness by~\citet{dwork2012fairness} and treat group fairness, \revv{which they call ``equality of attention,''} as a special case, \revv{when} utility distributions are uniform across all rankings: $ \utilityThreePara{}{\btau}{a} = \utilityThreePara{}{\btau}{b}, \forall a, b$.
+Note that this understanding of group fairness can not account for biases and errors in the data that are manifesting differently across groups, meaning that the error for the protected group might be high, while the data for the \revv{privileged group may be error-free.} This method is consistent with formal \eop.
+This work's definition of group fairness corresponds therefore explicitly with a WYSIWYG worldview and contrasts with most of the other definitions in the literature. \revv{In addition to an explicit focus on technical bias, this method can also address} emergent bias, which may result from online learning algorithms that learn through user feedback and click data.
+Figure~\ref{fig:post-proc:biega} and Table~\ref{tbl:method-summary_ir} summarize our analysis.